popolo-project/popolo-spec/specs/vote-event.md

 </table>

 The range of the `session` property is not yet specified.

+The [group results](/specs/#group-result) <em class="rfc2119">should not</em> be reported if the group results have no impact on the overall result of the vote event: for example, results by party.

 The [vote totals](/specs/count.html) <em class="rfc2119">may</em> not include all options from individual votes, in particular options that have no effect on the result.